SOFware/discharger/README.md

 ```bash
 $ gem install discharger
 ```

+## Contributing

+This gem is managed with [Reissue](https://github.com/SOFware/reissue).

+Bug reports and pull requests are welcome on GitHub.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).